spacetelescope/webbpsf/docsource/references.rst

 ~ 2.5 arcsec wide, so the actual wedge is 15 arcsec in length.  **Note:** This should be double-checked with John Krist.

+NIRCam Lyot stop information was provided by John Krist of the NIRCam instrument team.

+.. comment
-NIRCam Lyot stop information was provided by John Krist in the file "JWST NIRCam Lyot Stop Definitions" dated January 22, 2007.
+    **John says "Do not reference or distribute my memo. " so don't say the following ** in the file "JWST NIRCam Lyot Stop Definitions" dated January 22, 2007.
 The provided mask data were in the form of pupil plane coordinates normalized by the telescope radius.
 A Python script was used to convert these coordinates into pixel mask files 1024x1024 pixels in size.
 This transformation included a bit of anti-aliasing such that greyscale values are used for pixels right along the border of curved or diagonal edges.
     However, this algorithm could probably be improved further.